Mute Management¶

 Manage Rules¶

-In the mute rule list, you can view all mute rules within the current workspace, including their mute scope, status information, mute type, repetition frequency, mute time, etc.
+In the mute rule list, you can view all mute rules in the current workspace, including their mute scope, status information, mute type, repeat frequency, mute time, and other information.

-Three Mute States
+Three Mute Statuses

 -

-Settings: Adjust display columns, including rule name, status, mute scope, mute type, repetition, description, mute time;
+Settings: Adjust the displayed columns, including rule name, status, mute scope, mute type, repeat, description, mute time;

 -